-- The fire pump is not yet installed causing potential fire safety issues. - There are ongoing problems with the delivery of hot water to hand washing sinks. - The plumbing in all three sculleries continues to fall apart and deteriorate in spite of continued warranty repairs. - Entry and exit doors continuously need adjusting. - There is regular drainpipe backup in the receiving room causing unsanitary and unsafe conditions. - The hanging electrical outlets in the Production Bakery are unsafe and need to be redesigned. - The Ice Cream and Chocolate room were supposed to have been designed and built in compliance with all governing agencies.
-The failure to achieve these goals has left this room unable to fulfill the needs of the Program. - There are no electrical outlets available to service the outdoor patio area.
-These need to be installed to allow for full use of this area. - Many of the A/V Media systems in the building are regularly in need of service calls to make them operational.
-This system needs to be made fully operational and stable. - The media controls for the demonstration kitchen are lacking adequate audio equipment to be fully operational, there is currently no way to record the video from the 4 HD cameras in the demonstration kitchen. - The workroom in the office area was built with no door, one should be installed to allow for private meetings in this valuable space. - High pressure hot water was supposed to have been provided in the mat washing area.
-Lack of high pressure makes this job time consuming and wastes water. - Poor workmanship in the sculleries are causing water backups on the floor, caulking to peel away at many edges, and for the equipment to deteriorate rapidly due to water damage.
-The floor in the main scullery should be re-laid in a manner that it drains properly; the stainless equipment should be properly installed to avoid caulking issues. - The three commercial dishwashers were poorly chosen and have proven to be difficult and expensive to operate.
-Suggest that these be replaced with better units.
+- There are ongoing problems with the delivery of hot water to hand washing sinks. - The plumbing in all three sculleries continues to fall apart and deteriorate in spite of continued warranty repairs. - Entry and exit doors continuously need adjusting. - The Ice Cream and Chocolate room were supposed to have been designed and built in compliance with all governing agencies.
+The failure to achieve these goals has left this room severely limited in its ability to meet program SLOs. - There are no electrical outlets available to service the outdoor patio area.
+These need to be installed to allow for full use of this area. - Many of the A/V Media systems are incomplete or need updating. - The media controls for the demonstration kitchen are lacking adequate audio equipment to be fully operational, there is currently no way to record the video from the 4 HD cameras in the demonstration kitchen. - Custodial support is wholly inadequate. - Security needs to be reevaluated and updated throughout the building.